Volunteer With GHA

 Right: A palapa at a local language school where teacher and student sit for lessons.

 After work and on the weekends there will be time to explore the dozen villages surrounding the lake that are accessible by boat or cratered roadway.
 Boats run from dawn until dusk on a fairly regular basis and tuk-tuks are always available to artfully navigate the roads for a modest fee.

 You can take advantage of the several Spanish language schools, coffee tours, kayaking, horseback riding along the slopes of Volcan San Pedro, even hot stone massages.

 Kayaks available for rent at Lake Atitlán.

-In San Juan you’ll find classes offered in weaving and natural dyeing.
-In fact, a local member of our Board of Directors, Miriam Navichoc, heads a weaving cooperative in San Juan where some of the finest examples of the weavers craft are exhibited and where the magical process of making a cotton boll sing will be revealed to you.
+In San Juanyou can find classes offered in weaving and natural dyeing and some of the finest examples of the weavers craft are exhibited and the magical process of making a cotton boll sing will be revealed to you.

 Above and right: Guatemalan women and some of their beautiful handwoven fabric and clothing.